Kushal-gowda01/Ecommerce-Follow-Along/README.md

 - created an PayPal account .
 - Created a radio buttons to select COD or online payment
 - when we click on online payment PayPal buttons will displayed.

+## Milestone 30:
+- Implemented the online payment using PayPal API using the client key that created earlier.
+- Downloaded the NPM package called react-paypal-js that will provide an component called.
+- PayPalScriptProvider which  display online payment methods like credit or debit card etc.